brooklynrail/brooklynrail-platform/content/events/2021/01/tishan-hsu-with-martha-schwendener.md

       biomedical images, and other parts of human, animal and technological bodies.
 The scale of these works is such that the dot matrix of the silkscreen is markedly legible, conveying an affect of the digital.
-In the 2000s, Hsu explored the use of digital printing on canvas as well as interactive installations using video processed projections with motion-sensor technology activated by the body.
-His most recent paintings, further, almost announce their techno-mediation through an evident digital reproducibility fused with a material affect.
+In the early 2000s, Hsu explored the use of digital printing on canvas as well as interactive installations using video processed projections with motion-sensor technology activated by the body.
+His most recent paintings, further, almost announce their techno-mediation through an evident digital reproducibility fused with the material affect of pigmented medium.
 Various re-engaged motifs from his visual vocabulary are now warped and morphing into hardware and screens and become part of a larger corporeal entity.
     related_links:
       - text: 'On View: "Body Electric" at Museum of Art and Design, Miami Dade College'
         url: http://www.mdcmoad.org/explore/exhibitions.aspx